QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/server-side.md

 #### ✍️CODEOWNERS

+*Available at least on: GitHub, GitLab*

-This file is a dictionary with patterns associated with GitHub usernames.
+This file is a dictionary with patterns associated with GitHub/... usernames.
 Repositories can be configured so that if a file owned by a codeowner is modified, then inside the Pull Request, the CodeOwner will be asked for a review.
 See [GitHub tutorial](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).

 ```
 *       @QuentinRa